mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/TIM/TIM_OnePulse/readme.txt

 @par Example Description

-This example shows how to configure a timer to generate a positive pulse in Output Compare mode with a length of tPULSE and after a delay of tDELAY;
-This example is based on the STM32F0xx TIM LL API; peripheral initialization is done using LL unitary services functions for optimization purpose (performance and size).
+Configuration of a timer to generate a positive pulse in Output Compare mode with a length of tPULSE and after a delay of tDELAY.
+This example is based on the STM32F0xx TIM LL API.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 The pulse is generated on OC1.